susestudio/studio-help/800_api/920_v2/250_overlay_files.md

 >
 > Files can either be uploaded in the body of the POST request or from a
 > URL in the web:
-> * With direct uploads the file is expected to be wrapped as with
+> * With direct uploads, the file is expected to be wrapped as with
 >   form-based file uploads in HTML (RFC 1867) in the body of the POST
 >   request as the `file` parameter.
-> * For Uploads from the web you have to provide the `url` parameter.
+> * For Uploads from the web, you have to provide the `url` parameter.
 >
 > Optionally, one or more metadata settings can be specified.
 If those
 > are left out, they can also be changed later (see below).